 Handlebar palsy symptoms

 Symptoms include numbness, tingling and weakness over the outside of the hand, little finger and outer half of the ring finger.
 A feeling of clumsiness and a lack of co-ordination in the hand is often reported and pain may be present during activities requiring movement of the wrist.

 Handlebar palsy is sometimes also known as ulnar neuritis (neuropathy) or ulnar nerve compression.
 It is caused by compression of the ulnar nerve where it passes through the wrist.
 From there the nerve runs into the little and ring fingers.

-It is common in cyclists due to position of the wrist and compression on the handlebars.
+It is common in cyclists due to the position of the wrist and compression on the handlebars.